zoriya/blog/content/blogs/transcoder/index.md

 in a few seconds.
 We can use that before starting a transcode to know where we should cut segments.

-> NOTE: Kyoo actually start transcoding before every keyframes could be retrived since on slow HDD, keyframe extraction can take up to 30 seconds.
-This unsure that you wait for a minimum amount of time before playback start.
-Since keyframes are cached for later uses, this process is transparant for users and you can resume playback from the middle of your movie latter if you want.
+> NOTE: Kyoo actually start transcoding before every keyframes could be retrieved since on slow HDD, keyframe extraction can take up to 30 seconds.
+This ensure that you wait for a minimum amount of time before playback start.
+Since keyframes are cached for later uses, this process is transparent for users and you can resume playback from the middle of your movie latter if you want.

+## Wrapping up

+With that, you might think we have a complete on-demand transcoder but I'd call this a POC at most.
+The real challenge comes after actually running transcode on lots of media and finding quirks on ffmpeg's output, I won't go into details in this blog but all video/audio codecs are different and ffmpeg has obscure flags for some of them.

+Hardware acceleration, aka using your graphics card for faster transcode is also a difficult point, not because it's hard per se since ffmpeg abstracts this for us.
+It's hard because it add edge cases.
+To give a simple example, the `-force_keyframes` option that we used to create a IDR frame at every given timestamp does not create IDR frames when using CUDA (Nvidia's hardware acceleration).
+The frame created is still an I-frame so it's not a bug in ffmpeg but this results in an invalid HLS stream.
+For this specific case, we need to use the `-force_idr 1` option.

 ## The bugs of ffmpeg